intel/stacks/mers/mers.rst

 The steps in this guide use Clear Linux OS as the host system.

-- To install Clear Linux OS on a host system, see how to :ref:`install Clear Linux* OS from the live desktop
+- To install Clear Linux OS on a host system, see how to `install Clear Linux* OS`_ from the live desktop.
-  <bare-metal-install-desktop>`.

-- To install Docker* on a Clear Linux OS host system, see the :ref:`instructions for installing Docker* <docker>`.
+- To install Docker* on a Clear Linux OS host system, see the instructions for `installing Docker*`_.

 .. important::